General terms and conditions Borsboom & Hamm N.V.

 - These general conditions shall apply to all assignments granted to Borsboom & Hamm (changed, supplementary and subsequent assignments included), as well as to all legal relations that ensue therefrom or are related thereto.

 - These general conditions shall also be drawn up in languages other than Dutch.
-In the case of any discrepancy as to the contents and purport of these conditions, the Dutch text shall prevail.
+In the event of a dispute regarding the substance or purport of these terms and conditions, the Dutch text will prevail.

 ANNEX A – OFFICE COMPLAINTS REGULATION BORSBOOM & HAMM N.V.